skysheng7/ai_tools_playground/chapters/chapter_5_prompt.md

 - "Use the maximum amount of thinking.
 It's better to think too much than too little"
 - "Don't rush - I want your best answer"

-#### 3.1.3 🤔 Plan before execute
+#### 2.1.3 🤔 Plan before execute

-- Prompt AI to plan the thinkng process or workflow before it writes any code
+- Prompt AI to plan the thinkng process or workflow before it writes any code or produce any work

 **Examples:**
 - "I wish to generate images of otter doing data analysis.
 Give me a few ideas about how the images should look like." --> Select the description that you like, then ask it to generate images
-- "Let's plan the data analysis workflow first, from raw data to stats analysis and visualization."
+- "Let's plan the data analysis workflow first, from raw data, exploratory analysis, to stats analysis and visualization."

-#### 3.1.4 🎭 Give AI a Persona (Role-Play!)
+#### 2.1.4 🎭 Give AI a Persona (Role-Play!)
 *Make the AI pretend to be someone specific!*

 **Examples:**